 Is Motley Fool Stock Advisor Worth It?

 Yes, Motley Fool Premium services are worth it, as they improve your chances of investing in profitable stocks.
-In 2020 only 13% or 815 US stocks performed better than the S&P 500.
-Meaning you have only a 13% chance of picking an outstanding stock.
+In 2020, only 13% or 815 US stocks performed better than the S&P 500.
+This means you have only a 13% chance of picking an outstanding stock.
 Motley Fool Stock Advisor helps increase your chance of beating the market, as 48% of their recommendations outperform the S&P 500.*

 How Do I Use Stock Advisor?